 Jasper National Park is an awesome part of Alberta to visit.
-But it can get busy and at certain times of the year just getting accommodation can be tough.
-Fortunately there are a number of other provincial parks that are within a few hour’s drive of Jasper (tops) and in my humble opinion are overlooked.
+But it can get busy and at certain times of the year just getting accommodation can be tough – and expensive.
+Fortunately there are a number of alternatives to Jasper including provincial parks that are within a few hour’s drive of Jasper (tops).
+In my humble opinion they are overlooked.
 Put them on your radar.
 They all see a fraction of the traffic that Jasper National Park gets.

-These four provincial parks are accessed from Highway 40 just west of Hinton, the gateway city to Jasper if you’re driving from Edmonton.
+All four provincial parks described are accessed from Highway 40 just west of Hinton, the gateway city to Jasper if you’re driving from Edmonton.
 While they don’t all deliver the same Rocky Mountain scenery as Jasper National Park, I think they are all superb alternatives to Jasper, especially if you’re crowd adverse.

 Whitehorse Wildland actually shares its western border with Jasper National Park.
 The park is also one of the few places in Alberta where it’s actually possible to drive to an alpine meadow.
 And its home to Alberta’s largest bat hibernation cave, though at present that is off limits to the public.